 CBD, or cannabidiol, is a cannabis compound that has been found to provide a wide range of potential health benefits for humans.
-CBD has fewer psychoactive elements than THC, offering more of a “body high” that may improve your sleep, relax your body, and help with your overall health and well-being.
+CBD has no psychoactive elements and may improve your sleep, relax your body, and help with your overall health and well-being.
 Recent studies suggest that these benefits may extend to pets as well.
 From supporting a better mood to assisting in pain management, CBD offers a vast array of potential benefits for all kinds of animals.

 We recently spoke with Julianna Carella, the founder, and CEO of Treatibles, to learn more about CBD and its potential effect on pets.
 Treatibles was established in 2013 and became the first company to create phytocannabinoid-rich, hemp-oil-infused treats for pets.
 The brand continues to thrive today thanks to its commitment to transparency and educating customers.

 What do pet owners need to know about CBD?

 As many states have begun legalizing the use of medical cannabis, many people have become confused about medical cannabis and hemp, their benefits, and their safety.
 While the two are related, they come with distinctly different effects in both humans and animals.